 “Butchery has been in my DNA from birth – my father is a butcher so my brother and I always knew we’d follow that path,” said Barry, who left school after completing the Junior Cert to train as an butcher apprentice under his brother, Shane.

-As a family run business the brothers’ strengths complement each other – Brian leans more toward product development, technology and branding side of the business, whilst Shane is strong on the financial side, regulation and customer experience.
+As a family run business the brothers’ strengths complement each other – Barry leans more toward product development, technology and branding side of the business, whilst Shane is strong on the financial side, regulation and customer experience.

 Recently awarded the Craft Butchers of the Year award most certainly has given the business a boost.
 “Being recognised nationally and amongst our peers has been a goal of ours for several years,” said Barry.
 The award also has a very emotional response: the business had come very close on a few occasions to winning the award, and overall the team has found the experience extremely motivational.